Yankees vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has collected 158 hits with 29 doubles, two triples, 26 home runs and 63 walks.
+- Acuna has recorded 159 hits with 29 doubles, two triples, 26 home runs and 65 walks.
 He has driven in 71 runs with 55 stolen bases.

 Acuna Recent Games